quent01/vm-starter--ps1.7/README.md

 ## Introduction

-Vagrant box to automattically setup a prestashop project
+Vagrant box to automatically setup a prestashop project It take for the moment approximately 30minutes to download prestashop and download dependencies (depend on internet connection)

 ## Installation